tycui/tycui.github.io/index.md

 ### Conferences:
 3. **Cui, T.**, Marttinen, P., and Kaski, S. (2020).
 "Learning Global Pairwise Interactions with Bayesian Neural Networks." _Proceedings of the 24th European Conference on Artificial Intelligence (ECAI 2020)_, to appear.
 2. Ye, R., Liao, M., **Cui, T.**, and Lv, P. "The simulation of open one-side uncertain probability for fusion model of data uncertainty and data relation uncertainty." _Proceedings of the IEEE 3rd International Conference on Big Data Analysis (ICBDA 2018)_.
-1. Peng, J., Zheng, C., Lv, P., **Cui, T.**, Cheng, Y., and Si, L. "Using Images Rendered by PBRT to Train Faster R-CNN for UAV Detection." _Proceedings of the 24th International Conference on Computer Graphics, Visualization and Computer Vision (WSCG 2018)_.
+1. Peng, J., Zheng, C., Lv, P., **Cui, T.**, Cheng, Y., and Si, L. "Using Images Rendered by PBRT to Train Faster R-CNN for UAV Detection." _Proceedings of the 24th International Conference in Central Europe on Computer Graphics, Visualization and Computer Vision (WSCG 2018)_.

 ### Workshops:
 1. **Cui, T.**, Marttinen, P., and Kaski, S. (2019).
 "Recovering Pairwise Interactions Using Neural Networks" _Bayesian Deep Learning, Workshop at NeurIPS 2019_.